LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 ## Constructing complex objects

-A form can use any functions to construct and deconstruct the value.
+A form can use functions to construct and deconstruct the value.
 So you can, for example, define a form that wraps an existing case class:

 ```scala
 import play.api.data._